MurilloGroupMSU/Dense-Plasma-Properties-Database/database/Thomas_Fermi_Ionization/README.md

 Here, an average-atom mean ionization state is computed using the [Thomas-Fermi electronic structure](https://en.wikipedia.org/wiki/Thomas%E2%80%93Fermi_model) model.
 The code is nearly trivial, owing to a fit given by Richard More.

-Currently there are two versions of the code:
+Currently there are four versions of the code:
 1. Single species Python (as a Jupyter notebook).
 2. Single species Julia (as a Jupyter notebook).
+3. Multi-species python (as a python module)
+4. Multi-species C

 If would like more information, or some really great papers to cite, consider reading/citing these: